VIEKASH2001/DART-Net/README.md

 Pre-trained weights of the proposed model and the respective ablations with our OCT dataset have been provided in the " Pre-trained weights" folder for your kind verification.

-The terminal command to run DART-Net is as follows:

 The generalized terminal command with ablation choices to run the pretrained weights are as follows:

 python gitfile.py